 It is important for you to know the following when having cancer treatment:

 - infections can become serious very quickly in people with low neutrophil counts

 - antibiotics could save your life, so if you get a fever or feel ill, phone your cancer centre or go to hospital straight away

 - you may need to take antibiotics to help prevent severe infection if your blood counts are low

-You are more likely to become ill from bugs you carry around with you, then from catching someone else's.
+You are more likely to become ill from bugs you carry around with you, than from catching someone else's.
 This means that you usually don't have to avoid contact with your family, friends or children after treatment.

 You can ask your doctor or nurse what precautions you should take against infection.